TomOdw/.dodenv/README.md

 Different Dockerfiles can be used for various project setups.
 Below are some available variants:

-- Dockerfile (default): Installs Neovim 10.4 with my custom configurations and additional utilities.
+- Dockerfile (default): Installs Neovim 10.4 and tmux with my custom configurations and some additional utilities.
 - Dockerfile.ESP-IDF: Builds ESP-IDF v5.4 for ESP-based development.

 ## Usage